peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter4.rst

 :math:`RH_{\min}^{low}` is adjusted over land by :math:`-0.10`.
 This distinction is made to account for the increased sub-grid-scale variability of the water vapor field due to inhomogeneities in the land surface properties and subgrid orographic effects.
-In a modification is made to the layered cloud fraction to prevent extensive cloud decks that have zero or near-zero condensate in cold climates.
+In |cam| a modification is made to the layered cloud fraction to prevent extensive cloud decks that have zero or near-zero condensate in cold climates.
 The adjustment is based on Vavrus and Waliser (2008) and reduces the diagnosed low cloud